 Free Printable Letter From Santa & Random Acts of Kindness

 Christmas is a time of joy and magic, especially when you’re a child.
 Isn’t it wonderful to watch the amazement and happiness on your child’s face when they meet Santa, read the story of the first Christmas, and enjoy all of their favorite Christmas traditions?
-I created this free printable letter from Santa and random acts of kindness page so you can watch that amazement a little more this year.
+I created this free printable letter from Santa (3 options) and random acts of kindness pages so you can watch that amazement a little more this year.

 You can also print out my free printable letter to Santa.
 There are four styles to choose from, so there’s one that will be perfect for your kids.
 If you’d like to find out what everyone else in your life would like for Christmas, you can print out and use this Christmas wish list.
 There’s a place for your family and friends to write what you want, need, what they’d wear and read.
 Below that there’s a place where they can write their favorites, like book, movie, color, restaurant, team, etc. I’ve also included a space for sizes because who wants to stand in line forever after Christmas to exchange something that doesn’t fit.